Covid-19: Protecting our visitors, staff and donkeys

 We have introduced new arrangements for the application of social distancing within queues.
 Clear markers or signage have been installed at the toilets and in dining queues to help visitors keep a safe distance from one another.
 Our staff will monitor the queues to ensure that social distancing is being maintained.

-Tables, chairs and picnic benches have been reconfigured to ensure enough distance between seated parties.
+Tables, chairs and picnic benches have been arranged to ensure enough distance between seated parties for up to six.
 Please do not move tables or share tables with anyone not in your group.

 Visitors can either choose to dine in at The Kitchen (subject to table availability) where table service has been introduced or purchase refreshments to takeaway and enjoy in our outdoor picnic areas.
 Only refreshments purchased from The Kitchen can be consumed inside the restaurant; please use the picnic areas if you wish to consume food and drink you have brought with you.